CHAMBER OF COMMERCE

 Application for membership shall be as follows:

-11.1.1 Name and address, telephone, telex and facsimile numbers and e-mail address, if applicable.
+10.1.1 Name and address, telephone, telex and facsimile numbers of the applicant.

-11.1.3 The type of enterprise in which the application is engaged.
+10.1.3 The type of enterprise in which the applicant is engaged.

 Rights and Duties